nextflow-io/training/docs/hello_nextflow/seqera/01_run_with_cli.md

 ### 1.3.
 Set up Seqera Platform in Nextflow configuration

-Doing that token setup regularly can get bit tedious, but the same setup can be applied in configuration applied to Nexflow configuration so that it does not need to be set each time.
+Doing that token setup regularly can get a bit tedious, so let's set this configuration for all our pipeline runs with the global Nextflow configuration file located at `$HOME/.nextflow/config`.
-This can be the `nextflow.config` file of a specific project, or the global file located at `$HOME/.nextflow/config`, which will apply to all your runs.

 Before we set the configuration, we need to permanently store the token in Nextflow using a [Nextflow secret](https://www.nextflow.io/docs/latest/secrets.html):